Game Day Analytics Challenge

 Challenge Details

-• Students must be enrolled at the Eccles School during Spring 2024.
-Students from any undergraduate or graduate program are invited to participate.
+• Students must be enrolled at the Eccles School, or other approved university, during Spring 2025.

 • Teams must include 3-4 students.